jbryan2ufl/gnve/README.md

 # GNVE
 The Going Nowhere Vulkan Engine is a sandbox for learning Vulkan and other game development libraries.

-Current dependencies are:
+## Dependencies
 |Name|Version|Usage|
 |-|-|-|
 |[Vulkan](https://www.vulkan.org/)|1.4.304.0|Core rendering pipeline|